nheyn/async-dispatcher-old/README.md

 TODO: Get documentation from code

 ###Plans
-* Write Usage
+* Write usage
 * Get documentation from code
 * Finish writing tests
+* Add *onUpdate(callback)* register in data source
-* Add *waitFor()* methods to handle timing / computing derived data from other callback in the dispatcher or data source.
+* Add *waitFor()* methods to handle timing / computing derived data from other callback in the dispatcher or data source